Home remedies for flu: Natural Ways to Feel Better

 The flu can leave you feeling drained, with symptoms like fever, cough, body aches, and fatigue.
 While over-the-counter medications can help, natural remedies can also play a vital role in your recovery.
 Here are some tried-and-tested home remedies to help you bounce back faster.

-- Warm water: Helps soothe a sore throat and flush out toxins.
+- Warm water: Soothes sore throat and helps flush out toxins

-- Herbal teas: Ginger, chamomile, or lemongrass tea can reduce inflammation and promote relaxation.
+- Herbal teas: Ginger, chamomile, or lemongrass tea reduce inflammation and promote relaxation (Harvard Health, 2019)

-- Broths and soups: Chicken soup is a classic, offering both hydration and nutrients to boost your immune system.
+- Broths and soups: Chicken soup provides electrolytes, fluids, and nutrients to boost immunity (Mayo Clinic, 2024)

 Certain herbs and natural ingredients are known to strengthen the immune system: